Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 • Analytics.
 The process of making collected data useful by turning raw data into actionable insights.

 • Connectivity.
-Makes sharing data and insights possible, increasing the value of that data.
+This makes sharing data and insights possible, increasing the value of that data.
 This is the internet in internet of things.

-Closely related terms anyone getting acquainted with the concept of IoT should be aware of:
+Closely related terms anyone getting acquainted with the concept of IoT should be aware of include the following:

-• Internet of medical things (IoMT).
-The use of IoT in medicine.
+• Internet of medical things.
+IoMT refers to the use of IoT in medicine.

 Benefits of IoT technology

-The internet of things' most immediate benefit for business is to help enterprises learn more about -- and thereby improve -- their own internal processes and structure to ultimately provide better products and/or more effective services.
+The internet of things' most immediate business benefit is helping enterprise organizations learn more about -- and thereby improve -- their own internal processes and structure to ultimately provide better products and/or more effective services.
 IoT increases the number and types of places enterprises can autonomously retrieve data from, providing much more information to work with.
 It also enables internal systems to become more responsive.

-The main benefit of IoT for consumers is convenience and ease of use, which in the case of a healthcare device, for instance, is not trivial.
-As IoT grows and infiltrates the public sphere, more tangible and social benefits will crop up, including:
+The main benefit of IoT for consumers is convenience and ease of use, which is not trivial in the case of a healthcare device, for instance.
+As IoT continues to grow and infiltrate the public sphere, more tangible and social benefits might be realized, such as the following:

 • Smarter environmental choices as a result of more accurate insights into our effect on the environment, pollution etc.